cisagov/dotgov-home/pages/management/management.md

 ### How do I delete my domain?

-If you need to change or a delete a domain name, we must [receive an email](mailto:registrar@dotgov.gov) from one of the domain’s registered points of contact.
+If you need to change or a delete a domain name, [contact us](mailto:registrar@dotgov.gov) from an account registered to the domain.

-In addition to requesting the domain to be deleted, the domain owner should request that the resource records be removed from the zone file on the nameservers hosting the domain.
+Please include a request to remove the resource records from the zone file on the name servers hosting the domain.

-Once a domain is deleted, the entire registration process must be initiated in order to resurrect that domain.
+**Note:** Once a domain is deleted, the entire [registration process]({{ site.baseurl }}/registration/) must be initiated to resurrect that domain.
 Please be sure you need to delete a domain name before contacting us as it is irreversible.